gridengine/gridengine/doc/README-DRMAA.txt

 2. Getting Started
 -------------------

-   The Grid Engine 6.0 release includes a DRMAA C binding.
    To develop applications that utilize the C binding, you will need two files.
    The first is the DRMAA header file, drmaa.h.
 You will find this file under the $SGE_ROOT/include directory in the distribution.
 You will need to include this file from any source files that are to use the DRMAA library.
 You will also need the DRMAA shared library.
 You will find